Personality meets practicality.

 - Keyless entry and ignition

-1Range figures are based on EPA estimates for when vehicle sold as new.
-Range will vary based on things like battery age, vehicle condition, and driving conditions.
-Battery range may decrease with time and use.
-Unless specified, figures are for vehicles equipped with an automatic transmission.
-See fueleconomy.gov.
+1Range figures are based on EPA estimates for when vehicle sold as new and assume a full battery charge.
+Range will vary based on things like battery age, vehicle condition and history, driving and charging habits, accessory use, and driving conditions.
+Battery capacity may decrease with time and use.
+See fueleconomy.gov for more info.